ArianeGroup: Missiles

 ArianeGroup is the prime contractor for the M51, a submarine-launched ballistic missile (SLBM) operated by the French Navy, being responsible for development, manufacture, system support, and end-of-life disposal of the missiles, in addition to delivering both the land-based operating infrastructure and the submarine-based command and control systems.
 During May 2016, Airbus and Safran announced an agreement for ArianeGroup to undertake modification work to upgrade the M51 to the M51.3 standard.

 During January 2019, it was announced that ArianeGroup was developing a hypersonic glide vehicle under the project V-Max.
-Forecast for delivery during 2021, its delivery shall make France the second European nation after Russia to develop its own hypersonic weapons.
+Forecast for delivery during 2021, its delivery shall make France the first European nation to develop its own hypersonic weapons.

 Orbital Propulsion Systems

 The Orbital Propulsion Centre, a division of the ArianeGroup, is located in Lampoldshausen, Germany.
 The Lampoldshausen facility is the European centre of excellence for spacecraft propulsion.
 The centre supplies complete propulsion systems, subsystems and component parts for satellites, orbital spacecraft, interplanetary spacecraft, re-entry vehicles, resupply missions to the International Space Station and currently the NASA / ESA Orion European Service Module.
 The majority of ESA satellites and spacecraft have reportedly incorporated thruster or other components that have been produced at Lampoldshausen.